aiXander/CLIP_assisted_data_labeling/README.md

 ### _4_train_model.py
 Train a simple 3-layer FC-neural network with ReLu's based on the flattened CLIP-crop embeddings to regress / classify the image labels
 Flow:
-	- first optimize hyperparameters using eg `--test_fraction 0.15` and `--dont_save`
+	- first optimize hyperparameters using eg `--test_fraction 0.15 --n_epochs 100` and `--dont_save`
+	- look at the train/test loss curves to figure out the best amount of epochs to train
-	- finally do a final training run using all the data
+	- finally do a final training run using all the data using `--test_fraction 0.0`

 ### _5_predict_labels.py
-Predict the labels for the entire image dataset using the trained model `--copy_named_imgs_fraction` can be used to see a sneak peak of labeled results in a tmp output_directory
+Predict the labels for the entire image dataset using the trained model: `--model_file name_of_your_model` `--copy_named_imgs_fraction` can be used to see a sneak peak of labeled results in a tmp output_directory

 ### _6_create_subset.py